zainafzal88/blog/_posts/2020-06-10-dotnet-microservive-in-jekyll-website.md

 ---
 layout: post
 title:  Personal Website Building Journey and Next steps
-description:
+description: This shows you what steps I took to build my personal website with minimal costs and what I plan to do next.
-date:   2020-06-11
+date:   2020-06-12
 ---
 I wanted to build my own website to create my personal branding.
 I saw my friend's CV in Jekyll, so I decided to make my website in it too.
 There are many other static site generators also, if you don't want to use Jekyll.

 At first, I hosted the website in AWS using S3, Cloudfront and Route53.
 This gave me a lot of hands on experience in AWS as I was preparing for my exam, Solution Architect simultaneously.
 I got to know ins and outs of the above mentioned AWS services.
 Then, I wanted to go a step further.
 Hence, I converted the monolithic structure of my website into microservices, Frontend and backend using AWS SAM (below section) and deployment using CI/CD pipeline as suggested by Paul.
 Having done this, after few weeks, I realised it was costing me a bit.
 Then I decided to host the personal website entirely in Raspberry Pi (see below).

-The overall structure look like this:
+The overall structure looks like this:

 <p align="center">
   <img src="/assets/images/2020-06-12/personal-website.png">